by Matt Slick

-everywhere--even among Christians.
+Tattoos are making a comeback in present day culture.
+From teenagers to housewives, they are appearing everywhere, even among Christians.
 So then, is it okay for Christians to get tattoos?
-To answer this, we need to see what the Bible says about it--if anything.
+To answer this, we need to see what the Bible says about it, if anything.

 First of all, making marks on the skin is mentioned in several verses.
-The first is in Leviticus, and the rest are in the book of Revelation which deal with the Mark of the Beast.
+The first is in Leviticus, and the rest are in the book of Revelation and deal with the Mark of the Beast.

 - Lev.
 19:28, "‘You shall not make any cuts in your body for the dead, nor make any tattoo marks on yourselves: I am the Lord."

 - Rev. 13:16-17, "And he causes all, the small and the great, and the rich and the poor, and the free men and the slaves, to be given a mark on their right hand, or on their forehead.
 17 and he provides that no one should be able to buy or to sell, except the one who has the mark, either the name of the beast or the number of his name."
 See also: Rev. 14:9, 11; 16:2; 19:20; 20:4.

 Any Christian would have no problem denouncing the Mark of the Beast and saying it is sinful.
 Whether or not it is a physical mark has been debated, but it goes without saying that we are not to receive that mark.
 It is the Leviticus passage that we must now examine.
 To do that, we need to quote its context.